Best friends forever

 The words "Best Friends Forever" written on the Golden Gate Bridge.

-"Best friends forever" is a phrase that describes a close friendship.
+"Best friends forever" is a term that describes a close, mutual friendship between two best friends.
 It is often written as the initialism BFF.

 Definition

-A BFF is a term for someone's best friend or close friend and is characterized by permanence, irrespective of the number of times the meaning of friendship has been changed in their lives.
-BFFs are usually in close contact and have shared experiences, such as attending the same school or sharing musical tastes.
-Relationships described as BFF are common in elementary school, middle school, high school and often decline when the parties go to college.
-The term BFF does not necessarily convey exclusivity; depending on a person's individual interpretation or philosophy of the concept of "BFF", an individual may not have more than one BFF simultaneously.
+The term BFF describes a friendship in which the meaning of that friendship has been changed in the lives of the friends by them.
+BFFs are common in primary school and secondary school, typically during childhood and adolescence.
+BFFs may decline when the friends go to college or university.
+The term BFF does not necessarily convey exclusivity; depending on a person's individual interpretation or philosophy of the concept of "BFF", an individual may not have more than one BFF at the same time.

-Origin

-In the Friends episode "The One at the Beach", Phoebe uses the term BFF and has to explain to the rest of the gang that it means "best friends forever".
-Although the concept of having or being a "best friend" is ageless, the acronym BFF was popularized as a quick way for friends to sign off and express their positive feelings for one another while instant-messaging (IM-ing) on the computer or sending a text message on cell phones.

-The acronym "BFF" was added to the New Oxford American Dictionary on 16 September 2010.
-The Oxford English Dictionary documents a use of BFF in 1978.

-Cultural perception

-According to a survey in France, the BFF friendship is a concept that occupies a certain place on social networks.
-This value is reassuring, especially for the millennial generation that experiences a divorce frequently.
-It is a sign of social success and a balanced life.

-A large survey of friendship in the UK in 2003 found that on average, people had nine close friends.
-In elementary and middle school, best friendships often last less than one full academic year.

 Barbara Delinsky described a BFF as "someone you don't have to see every day to still connect with, someone who loves you whether you talk often or not, someone who would drop everything and catch the next flight if you needed her.
 It's someone who couldn't care less where or what she eats, as long as she's with you."
+According to a survey in France, the BFF friendship is a concept that occupies a certain place on social networks.

+Acronym

+Although the concept of having or being a "best friend" is ageless, the acronym BFF was popularized as a quick way for friends to sign off and express their friendships while instant-messaging (IM-ing) on the computer or sending a text message on cell phones.
+The acronym BFF was added to the New Oxford American Dictionary on September 16, 2010.
+The Oxford English Dictionary documents the earliest written usage of the acronym in the year 1978.